sanyuan123/LabResources/PythonForBDA.md

 ## Anaconda Python distribution

-I strongly recommend that all BDA students use the **Anaconda Python distribution** (the Python-3.6 version), a distribution specifically assembled to support data science.
+We strongly recommend that all BDA students use the **Anaconda Python distribution** (the Python-3.7 version), a distribution specifically assembled to support data science.
 It is free, contains most of the software we need, and provides package management and virtual environment capabilities not readily available otherwise, via the included **`conda` package management system**.
 It supplies compiled binary libraries built with optimized compilers that you may not have easy access to.
 It is also very popular.

-I will help with installation and operation issues only for Anaconda Python.
-It requires about 3 GB of disk space for a new installation.
+We will help with installation and operation issues only for Anaconda Python.
+It requires a few GB of disk space for a new installation.
 It may take a while to download and install everything; budget time for this appropriately.

 The [Anaconda Distribution main page](https://www.anaconda.com/distribution/) provides a graphic showing you the data science content included in the distribution, and a prominent link to downloads for Windows, macOS, and Linux.